sigstore/docs/content/en/policy-controller/overview.md

         url: https://rekor.example.com
 ```

-#### Configuring Timestamp Authorities
+### Configuring Timestamp Authorities

-You can now verify images against a Timestamp Authority Service looking for RFC-3161 timestamp tokens in your image.
+You can verify images against a Timestamp Authority Service looking for RFC-3161
+timestamp tokens in your image.

 Timestamp authorities specifies the reference to a [TrustRoot CR](https://github.com/sigstore/policy-controller/blob/main/docs/api-types/index-v1alpha1.md#trustroot) where a timestamp service has been defined.